Isaakazi10/DS-Project---Arbitrary-precision-Calculator-/README.md

----------------------------------------------------------------INTRODUCTION-------------------------------------------------------------------------
+------------------------------------------------------------INTRODUCTION------------------------------------------------------------------------

 Arbitrary-precision arithmetic, also called big-num arithmetic, multiple precision arithmetic, or sometimes infinite-precision arithmetic, indicates that calculations are performed on numbers whose digits of precision are limited only by the available memory of the host system.
 This contrasts with the faster fixed-precision arithmetic found in most arithmetic logic unit (ALU) hardware, which typically offers between 8 and 64 bits of precision.

 Some example applications include: